pyparsing/pyparsing/CONTRIBUTING.md

   how to avoid them when developing new examples.

 - New features should be accompanied by updates to unitTests.py and a bullet in the CHANGES file.

+- Do not modify pyparsing_archive.py.
+This file is kept as a reference artifact from when pyparsing was distributed as a single source file.